Healthdirect Free Australian health advice you can count on.

 What are the symptoms of appendicitis?

-Other common symptoms of appendicitis are:
+Other common symptoms of appendicitis include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.